Direct Entry – International

 If a satisfactory grade has been achieved and if UBC offers an equivalent course, UBC will grant transfer credit for any course successfully completed at a recognized post-secondary institiution.
 The maximum allowable transfer credit is no more than 50% of required program credits or up to a maximum of 60 credits.

-For program-specific advising on transfer credit for the following programs, please email email@example.com.
+For program-specific advising on transfer credit, please email email@example.com.

 BC Colleges that Specialize in First-Year Science and Technical Forestry